tarikulwebx/tarikulwebx/README.md

 )](https://jmeter.apache.org/)

 ## Hi there!
 Nice to see you. 👋
 I'm Md.
 Tarikul Islam.
-A Full-Stack Web Developer with a huge love of Javascript, React.JS, TailwindCSS, Bootstrap, PHP, Laravel, MySQL, AWS, DevOps and many other technologies related to Web Engineering.
+A Senior Software Engineer with a huge love of ReactJs/NextJs (Javascript) TailwindCSS, Laravel (PHP), MySQL (RDMS), DevOps (AWS) and many other technologies related to Web Engineering.

 I have been developing and serving web development experiences since 2019.
 I currently (since 2022) work for NBSoft (Japan) which produces AI and software services from Bangladesh.
 Alongside NBSoft, I provide Full-Stack Web Development services for my clients.